jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 *Symbol A is of Type A, but only uses Interface A. Symbol A only shows the systematics of that one interface: a circle.
 However, it’s an object of the __whole type__.
 This is important.
 The importance is pointed out by Symbol B. Symbol B is a pointer to Symbol A, only it uses a different interface.
 So it shows different systematics.*

 So object symbols tied together with object lines might not use the same interface at all.
-The picture above shows that when you use an object line (__Symbol B__ points to __Symbol A__), the target doesn’t might have the same interface, only the same type.
+The picture above shows that when you use an object line (__Symbol B__ points to __Symbol A__), the target doesn’t have the same interface, only the same type.

 ###### Choose From Multiple Types